B-HNL: Retirement

-After almost 18 years of service, Cathay Pacific finally decided to retire B-HNL on 1 June 2018.
+After almost 18 years of service, Cathay Pacific retired B-HNL on 1 June 2018.
 A day prior, B-HNL took its last commercial flight from Osaka, Japan, to Hong Kong as CX507.
 Cathay Pacific and Boeing both chose the Pima Air & Space Museum to display B-HNL and on 18 September 2018, it performed its final 14-hour flight from China, with a refueling stop in Hong Kong, to Tucson, Arizona.